 As the rooster faces its romantic but wild fascination, it does seem as if the rooster sheds all concepts of morality.
 Climbing the hen’s back, the rooster holds the hen’s shoulders and wings with their foot.
 He will use his beak to grab the hen’s head or neck, frequently yanking the hen’s neck plumage completely out.

 It submissively leads the hen to a bending position, which allows the rooster to deposit their sperm effectively.
-Although roosters don’t possess a penis, they release and inject their sperm in the same method through rubbing the cloaca.
+Although roosters don’t possess a penis, they release and inject their sperm in the same method by rubbing the cloaca.
 The entire mating process only lasts a few seconds.
 After the hen is released, it’ll just dust off its plumage and carry on as if nothing happened.

 The rooster, wanting to demonstrate his superiority to other chickens watching, would just about instantly start searching for his next target.